Mort: Adaptations

 Stephen Briggs adapted the novel for the stage in 1992.

 The novel was adapted as a graphic novel, Mort: The Big Comic, published in 1994.

 The novel has been adapted by Robin Brooks for BBC Radio Four.
 Narrated by Anton Lesser, with Geoffrey Whitehead as Death, Carl Prekopp as Mort, Clare Corbett as Ysabell and Alice Hart as Princess Keli, the programme was first broadcast in four parts in mid-2004 and has been repeated frequently, most recently on Radio 4 Extra.

 On 15 December 2007 a German-language stage musical adaptation premiered in Hamburg.

 An English musical adaptation of Mort was presented in Guildford in August 2008 by Youth Music Theatre UK.
 The adaptation was by Jenifer Toksvig (sister of Sandi Toksvig) and the composer was Dominic Haslam.
 A new production, directed by Luke Sheppard, was staged at the Greenwich Theatre in 2011.

-Cancelled adaptation
+Cancelled animated adaptation

-After the film The Princess And The Frog, Disney animators John Musker and Ron Clements planned that their next project would be an animated film version of Mort, but their failure to obtain the film rights prevented them from continuing with the project.
+After the film The Princess and the Frog (2009), Disney animators John Musker and Ron Clements planned that their next project would be an animated film version of Mort, but their failure to obtain the film rights prevented them from continuing with the project, instead creating Moana.